 This nanofab is a standard fab in negentropic space.
-The nanofab is the size of a large fridge, and is built into a wall of the home.
-Creating the requested items may take a while (from minutes to hours depending on complexity and size), however for specifically large items the fab may create further nano to speed up the process.
+The nanofab is generally 1-2 cubic meters, and is built into a wall of the home.
+Production rates are around 10kg per hour, however for specifically large items the fab may grow itself to speed up the process.
 The nanofab contains two ports, one inside and one outside of the house, for creating such items as furniture and vehicles, which are too large to fit in the "closet" interior of the fab.
 Feedstock is supplied via pipeline from a central processing station in the center of each community, with enough feedstock present in the fab to get it started.
 The fab can in theory create anything, however every House Fab contains an internal AI which decides the necessity of the item.
 If the item is deemed unnecessary the item is not produced.
 The determination of necessity is very much a two-way process as the user of the fab can present arguments to change the AI's mind.

 The Negentropic House Fab goes by different names from world to world.
 On Epistle it is commonly refered to as a Provider, on Santos and many other worlds a Genius Loci, while Herabout (in the Bistar system) call it a Grey Closet.